ahmed-rebai/TSYP-AESS-Challange-/README.md

 Explore the design and simulation of our new rover in the following sections:

-- [Rover Design](link_to_design_page): Details about the innovative design of our Mars rover.
-- [Simulation](link_to_simulation_video): A simulation showcasing the rover's capabilities in action.
+- [Rover Design & Simulation]([link_to_design_page](https://drive.google.com/drive/folders/1uBk7plS51V7C_UwHjIQCgAaPXQftQpRG?fbclid=IwAR2qrIUB99jFtbqxo2EdhiuIs9tljXsXAZjTXsZcbhQEUKNypQDcEFAjCN8)): Details about the innovative design of our Mars rover & A simulation showcasing the rover's capabilities in action.

-Feel free to delve into the repository to discover more about our exciting project!
+#Feel free to delve into the repository to discover more about our exciting project!